 3. Some things are better offline

 There are multiple courses available online.
 They may also be provided by well-known organizations.
 But we recommend taking a course in person.
 Offline, you can ask questions to your instructor until you’re sure you got everything right and hear stories about improbable situations from their practice.
-Good offline courses involve a clear demonstration ad practice on special manikins.
+Good offline courses involve a clear demonstration and practice on special manikins.
 In addition, most courses include reenactments of emergencies where your task is to keep a level head and apply the skills you’ve just learnt on a partner suffering in a mock accident.
 It’s much harder than it sounds!
 When you see your partner soaked in fake blood, sporting silicone injuries, all the information evaporates from your head immediately.
 It doesn’t matter that it’s just a game.
 In a real-life situation, you usually have no time to consult your manual or call your instructor, but thanks to such reenactments, the right thing comes into your head automatically.
 Last but not least, you get a great opportunity to practice team work with other students.
 Coordinating other people is difficult and not something you can learn online.

 4. Regularly take a refresher course